 The RfSC call funds research which generates evidence to improve, expand and strengthen the way adult social care is delivered for users of care services, carers and the public.

 The funding available for individual projects is up to £350,000 for up to 36 months.
 For more information , please see our supplemental guidance notes on finance.

 RfSC has two opportunities per year.
 See the dates for our funding competitions.

 RfSC has a two stage application process.
 Please see the applicant guidance for stage 1 to find out more.

 Applicants considering submitting a stage 1 application should consider submitting an outline of their proposal for guidance before official submission.
 This can be done using the pre-submission form.
 This is non-mandatory and purely aimed at helping potential applicants to engage with the requirements of the call (e.g. eligibility and remit).

 Research proposals are submitted to RfSC online through the Research Management System.
-We supply template application forms for stage 1 and stage 2 to help researchers prepare their proposal ahead of submission.
+We supply a Word document version of the online application form to help researchers prepare their proposal ahead of submission.

 RfSC will fund research which generates evidence to improve, expand and strengthen the way adult social care is delivered for users of care services, carers, and the public.

 RfSC research is expected to have a high degree of involvement from relevant users of social care and social care practitioners throughout the research.